mishadoff/mishadoff.github.com_octopress/source/_posts/2013-12-11-clojure-design-patterns.markdown

 *Silence*
 *Pedro (coughing):* Khm, khm.
 *Silence*
-*Karm (sneezing):* Aaaptsch.
+*Karmen (sneezing):* Aaaptsch.
 *Silence*
 *Dale (snuffling):* Thhhhhs.
 *Silence*
-*Karm:* User could select checkbox on registration "I will never pay subscription"
+*Karmen:* User could select checkbox on registration "I will never pay subscription"
 *Pedro:* Are they morons or what?
 *Rage Man:* Remember, no criticism.
 Writing down first idea.
 *Dale:* If user is staring at the cat more than 10 seconds, show him an alert "Are you staring?
 (YES/NO)"
 *Rage Man:* Great, second idea.
 *After few hours*
-*Karm:* For unsubscribed users we can show a picture with dog instead of cat and if they complain, disable.
+*Karmen:* For unsubscribed users we can show a picture with dog instead of cat and if they complain, disable.
 *Rage Man:* Idea #123.
 *Dale:* Or it can be a bot, automatically inspecting all users and detect suspects.